 Modeling and measuring language:

 What is the optimal model for reconstructing languages phylogenetically?
-There is still a lot of debate on how language relationships (oftentimes modeled as trees) should best be constructed given that there are things in language that don’t really exist in evolutionary biology (the source of linguistic trees), like language contact, borrowing and so on.
+There is still a lot of debate on how language relationships (oftentimes modeled as trees) should best be constructed given that there are things in language that don’t really exist in evolutionary biology (the source of linguistic trees), like language contact, borrowing, and so on.
 Associating time with trees is also a big puzzle underlying controversies such as the age of Indo-European.

 How can we measure language complexity?
-Again, a key concept in linguistics, but without a clear operational definition, preventing us from answering whether some languages are more complex than others.
+Again, a key concept in linguistics, but without a clear operational definition, prevents us from answering whether some languages are more complex than others.
 Attempts to do so (e.g., J Nichols) are a great step forward, but clearly far short of an all-encompassing definition.